juliopezua/session-6/README.md

     }
 });
 ```
-Add the data to the controller:
+Add the data to the controller from data/recipe.json:
 ```js
 angular.module('recipeApp').component('recipeList', {
   template: